doomvox/raku-study/notes/69cent_tour_git.md

 2.  control your entire home directory

-3.  set up a meta-git repository that contains multiple git projects.
+3. TODO set up a meta-git repository that contains multiple git projects. ((or can you?))

 4.  share work with another person without using a server